MrRogueKnight/Dev3Pack-Lisk-Solidity-Bootcamp-2025/homework/Week 3 Lecture 1 & 2 - Product List with React/product-list-cart-vite/README.md

 # Product List with Cart - React Application

-A modern, responsive React application built with Vite that displays a list of dessert products with a functional shopping cart.
+A modern, responsive React application built with Vite that allows users to browse a curated list of dessert products and manage a shopping cart in real time.
+Designed for educational purposes as part of a React development course, this project demonstrates best practices in React component structure, state management with hooks, and responsive design.
+Users can add or remove items from the cart, adjust quantities, and experience a clean, mobile-friendly UI with smooth interactions.
+The app is an ideal starting point for learning about e-commerce interfaces and modern frontend development workflows.

 ## Features